Organic pollution in farm dams

 Effect on stock

-Trials done by the WA Department of Agriculture in the early 1970's showed that:
+Trials done by the Western Australia Department of Agriculture in the early 1970's showed that:

-- It took sheep 3 days to start drinking it.
+- It took sheep three days to start drinking it.

 - There was reduction in body weight (2-4 kg) during this non-drinking period.